 - Avoid demonstrations, or if you find yourself caught up in one, stay far from the center of activity.
 Do not document the event with your phone or camera.

 - Stay away from high crime areas, and if out at night, make sure you and your friends have a safe way home.
 Avoid walking alone at night whenever possible.

 In an Emergency

 In an emergency, it is imperative that you first contact local, on-the-ground support in order to receive the urgent assistance needed.
 Next, utilize the services of your travel assistance, which includes emergency services, such as evacuation, if needed.
 Then, notify St. Edward’s through the 24/7 UPD number.
-SEU Study Abroad is only open during business hours.
+The St. Edward’s Study Abroad office is only open during business hours.
 Finally, contact your family to update them and ensure they know how to reach you.